All Episodes

 Do we have any chance to go back to health care?

-Are we gonna fund the wall?
+Are we going to fund the wall?

-You know, what what is going to be in this budget that they're releasing?
+What is going to be in this budget that they're releasing?

 I think they're releasing it finally tomorrow.